1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 20. Happy Home (Mix Error) feat.
 Michel'le

-"Rough Mix" refers to the early mix of the song, quite similar to the final mixdown, usually a bit longer.
+"Rough Mix" generally means an early mix of the song, quite similar to the released one.

 Michael O'Neill photoset (Jan.
 96, the 14th)